iiasa/message_ix/doc/source/index.rst

 This documentation provides an introduction and the mathematical formulation of the |MESSAGEix| equations and auxiliary functions.
-It also includes the documentation of the ixmp APIs to the scientific programming languages Python and R.

 For the scientific reference of the framework, see Huppmann et al. (submitted) :cite:`huppmann_messageix_2018`.
 The formulation of |MESSAGEix| is a re-implementation and extension of `'MESSAGE V'`